 2021 update: If you are experiencing “long COVID” and your physician can’t find anything medically wrong, the information in this post may help you find the relief you’re seeking.
 Listen to this podcast with Nicole Sachs, LCSW, and see if it resonates.
 But first, read this post.

-A year ago today, I woke up with a cold and some nausea.
+On March 20, 2019, I woke up with a cold and some nausea.
 Although the congestion subsided within two days, I was left unable to walk more than a few feet.
 My legs burned with lactic acid as though I’d run a marathon.
 At times, it felt like I couldn’t breathe, and I couldn’t bend over without my heart rate skyrocketing.
 Lifting my arms was a Herculean effort.

 My mind, too, was off.
 I felt as though I were underwater, and everything around me was moving at a different speed.
 I had trouble thinking, much less articulating, a coherent thought.
 I’d look at words, but if the meaning came at all, it often took several minutes to understand a single sentence.

+I could barely hold my phone, and I enabled predictive text because typing was far too taxing, mentally and physically.
 Forget cooking, doing laundry or washing dishes.
 Thankfully, I had friends who were able to come over and help with those things, as well as helping with cat care.